 Hashe was released in October 1973 and, immediately, placed under house arrest for five years with strict conditions barring him from being in the company of more than three people at a time and restricting him to Kwazakhele Township in Port Elizabeth.
-It became extremely difficult for him to continue to work, however that did not deter him from continuing with his underground political work as opportunities arose.
+It became challenging for him to continue to work; however, that did not deter him from continuing with his underground political work as opportunities arose.

 While under house arrest, Hashe displayed a strong passion for youth activism and played a behind-the-scenes in inspiring students.
 For instance, he worked underground with students during the 1976 and 1977 school uprising through his daughter Mandisa, who was a member of the student body.
 His daughter and nephew Mkhululi would organize meetings at his house for political guidance.
 During this period, most students were following the leadership of the Black Consciousness Movement (BCM).
 After the banning of political organization, progressive newspapers and student organizations in 1977, Hashe continued to convene secret political classes to educate students about the Freedom Charter and the policy of non-racialism.
 According to his daughter, Hashe was opposed to the racial or Africanist undertones of the time because of his belief in the non-racial ideology of the ANC.